15 Must-See Sights You Can Only See Along the Pacific Coast Highway

 The Lost Coast

 A slight detour, the Lost Coast is well worth the side trip.
 A favorite destination of surfers, this undeveloped shoreline between the Mattole River and Shelter Cove feels like a secret.
 It’s also a favorite destination for backpackers who take in views of King Range and wander along the unspoiled beach collecting shells.
 Just be sure to pack a tide table so you know the best times to visit.
-Check out more secret spots in national parks and landmarks.

 Legend has it that sea glass comes from the tears of mermaids weeping for sailors lost at sea.
 The truth is that the breathtaking colorful orbs at Glass Beach, located about 120 miles north of San Francisco in Fort Bragg, come from trash people dumped in the ocean after the Great Earthquake of 1906.
 Then time, salt, and sand turned the trash into treasure.
 While you’re there, you can also explore tide pools and spot some crabs and mollusks.